-1To name a few, participation in Progresa/Oportunidades has been found to significantly increase the demand for food in rural and urban households (Attanasio and Lechene (2002), Angelucci and Attanasio (2013)), decreased adult women's participation in domestic work (Skoufias (2005)).
-The informal bargaining power analysis implemented in Attanasio and Lechene (2002) suggests that participation in Progresa improved mothers' reported bargaining position.
+1Participation in Progresa/Oportunidades has been found to significantly increase the demand for food in rural and urban households (Attanasio and Lechene (2002), Attanasio and Lechene (2010), Angelucci and Attanasio (2013)), decreased adult women's participation in domestic work (Skoufias (2005)).
+Attanasio and Lechene (2002) showed that participation in Progresa improved mothers' reported bargaining position.